How do I calculate my family size to sponsor my parents and grandparents?

 - If they aren’t co-signing, only include them starting the year they met the definition of a spouse or common-law partner.

-common-law partner and any dependent children of the dependent children (if you have any)
+- your dependent children, the dependent children of your spouse or common-law partner and any dependent children of the dependent children (if you have any)

-- any other person you (and your co-signer, if you have one) sponsored or co-signed, for whom undertaking is
+- any other person you (and your co-signer, if you have one) sponsored or co-signed, for whom undertaking is still in effect

 - Include the family members (for example, spouse, common-law partner, or dependent children) of the person you sponsored or co-signed for, whether or not they were included in the undertaking.